canmet-energy/btap_batch/README.md

 cd btap_batch
 ```
 3. Set up your conda/python environment 'btap_batch'.
 This will download all required packages to your system.
 For those familiar with Ruby, this is similar to a Gemfile/Bundle environment.
-This includes Jupyter Lab.
 ```
 conda env create -f environment.yml
 ```